Are Whippets Addictive?

 That said, it’s very possible to develop an intense psychological dependency on whippets.
 This means a person may feel intense discomfort when they’re not able to use whippets.

-What are the Symptoms of Whippet Addiction?
+What Are the Symptoms of Whippet Addiction?

 Whippet addiction is often marked by a compulsive urge to use it despite being aware of the negative consequences.
 The common symptoms of addiction to whippets include: